-Dump the risen dough onto a silicone mat, and divide dough into approximately same sections.
-I use a scale to weight them so they are about the same size around 90-100 grams each.
+Dump the risen dough onto a silicone mat.
+Weigh the dough and divide dough into approximately same portions.
+I use a scale to weigh them so they are about the same size around 90-100 grams each.
 Shape each piece into a small ball.
 If smaller rolls are desired you can make them smaller, no problem.
 Cover balls of dough for 5-10 minutes.
 This helps to relax the dough and it's easier to roll out.

 Tip : Don't use additional flour on your work surface, it makes it harder to shape the buns.

-To form the hot dog buns use both of your hands and shape the rolled out piece of dough into a log.
-Start at the bottom having your hands close together.
+To form the hot dog buns use both of your hands and shape a rolled out oval piece of dough into a log.
+Start at the short side of the oval, having your hands close together.
 As you are rolling the dough into a log stretch the dough log using your hands going outwards, while putting little bit of pressure on both ends of the log.